alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

         - `SF 1`: Set flag 1

 ### Control Operations
+- `LBL #`: Label the current program line
+    - Label the current program line with the specified number 0-F.
+    - The label is the number of the program line.
+    - Most programs start with a `LBL 0` instruction.
+    - Example:
+        - `LBL 5`: Label program line 5
+- `GTO #` and `GSB #`: Go to and go to subroutine the specified label
+    - Jump to the specified label.
+    - The label is the number of the program line to jump to.
+    - Example:
+        - `GTO 5`: Jump to program line 5
+- `RTN`: Return
+    - Return from the current subroutine to the line after the last `GSB` instruction.
+    - Halts the program and resets the PC to 0 if you are not in a subroutine.
+- `DSZ` and `ISZ`: Decrement and increment the I register and skip the next instruction if I == 0
+- `X<=Y`, `X>Y`, `X==Y`, and `X!=Y`: Compare the X and Y registers
+    - Compare the numbers in the X and Y registers and skips the next instruction if the condition is met.
+    - Example:
+        - `5`; `3`; `X<=Y`: Skip the next instruction because 3 <= 5
+- `X<0`, `X>0`, `X==0`, and `X!=0`: Test the X register
+    - Test the number in the X register and skips the next instruction if the condition is met.
--
+    - Example:
+        - `5`; `X>0`: Skip the next instruction because 5 > 0
 - `B? #` - Test the #-th bit.
 If it is set, the next instruction is skipped.
 - `F? #` - Test the #-th flag.
 If it is set, the next instruction is skipped.

 ### System Operations
-**WIP**

-### Special Functions
-**WIP**
+- `HEX`, `DEC`, `OCT`, `BIN`: Set the base of the number to be subsequently entered to hexadecimal, decimal, octal, or binary, respectively.
+- `WSIZE`: Set the word size of the calculator to the X register.
+    - Can also use the `WSIZE #` pseudo-instruction to set the word size to #.
+- `UNSIGNED`, `1's`, `2's`: Set the complement mode to unsigned, 1's complement, or 2's complement, respectively.
+- `FLOAT #` and `FLOAT .`: Set the calculator to floating-point mode with # decimal places or scientific/engineering notation, respectively.
+- `SHOW HEX`, `SHOW DEC`, `SHOW OCT`, `SHOW BIN`: Momentarily pauses the program and displays the X register in the specified base.
+    - Think of this as a `print` statement.
+- `PSE`: Pause the program and and display the X register.
+    - Not sure how this is different from `SHOW` instructions.
+- `WINDOW #`: Sets the segment of the X register to display.
+The X register is divided into up to 8, 8-digit segments, each of which can be displayed.
+The default view is 0 (the leftmost segment).
+The rightmost segment is 7.
+This will most likely not be very useful for those using the Saturnine Assembler for the JRPN simulator (which has a setting to display all digits), but is included for completeness.
+- `<` and `>`: Scroll the display left and right, respectively.
+This will most likely not be very useful for those using the Saturnine Assembler for the JRPN simulator (which has a setting to display all digits), but is included for completeness.
+- `R/S`: This pauses the program and allows the user to enter data.
+This data could be into the stack or into memory.
+The program will resume after the user presses `R/S` again.
+- `CLEAR MEM`: Clears all memory registers.

 ### Pseudo-Instructions
 - `-#`: Enter a negative number.
 Equivalent to the `#; CHS` instruction sequence.
 - `ASL`: Equivalent to the `SL` instruction.
 Shift the number in the X register left by one bit and store the result in the X register.
-- `MASKL #` and `MASKR #`: Equivalent to the `#; MASKL` and `#; MASKR` instruction sequences.
-Creates a left or right justified string of n 1s.
+- `MASKL #` and `MASKR #`:  Creates a left or right justified string of # 1s.
+    - Equivalent to the `#; MASKL` and `#; MASKR` instruction sequences.
+    - Note that this alters the stack.
+- `WSIZE #`: Set the word size of the calculator to #.
+    - Equivalent to the `#; WSIZE` instruction sequence.
+    - Note that this alters the stack.

 ### Functions not available in the Saturnine Assembler
 Not all of the functions available on the HP-16C are available in programming mode.
 As such, they are not available in the Saturnine Assembler.
 These functions are described in this excerpt from the HP-16C manual:
 ![Functions not available in programming mode](Images/Nonprogramable_Functions.png)

 ## Syntax
-The syntax for the Saturnine Assembler is based on the examples in the HP-16C manual.
+The syntax for the Saturnine Assembler is based on the examples in the HP-16C manual and is detailed above.
 Each line of code in a Saturnine program corresponds to a series of key presses on the HP-16C calculator.
 Each instruction is written on a separate line and comments are allowed using `//`.
 One key difference is that writing the `f` and `g` keys is unnecessary.
 The Saturnine Assembler will add them automatically when assembling.
+It is recommended that you specify your initial settings at the beginning of your program.
+Otherwise, the Saturnine Assembler will assume the default settings (2's complement and 16-bit word size).
+All Saturnine Assembly files should have the `.sat` extension.

 The following is an example of the syntax for a Saturnine program:
 **WIP**

 ## Usage
+The Saturnine Assembler is a command line tool that can be used to assemble Saturnine Assembly files into a format that can be imported to the JRPN HP-16C calculator simulator (.16c) or printed out and typed into a physical HP-16C.
+The Saturnine Assembler is written in Python 3.12.3 (other versions may work, but no compatibility is guaranteed).

+The Saturnine Assembler can be run from the command line using the following command:
 **WIP**
-Initial mode settings?
-Could check if numbers are out of range on assembly